FTarfasse/quick-perf-wiki/Core-annotations.md

 | minutes      | int    | Number of minutes       |  0            |
 | hours        | int    | Nuumber of hours        |  0            |

+You can use several parameters together, as shown in the following example.

 ### :mag_right: Example
 ```java
 @ExpectMaxExecutionTime(seconds = 1, milliSeconds = 10)